Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Tips for saving money on deodorant.
 Post your ideas.

 The best coupons I have found to buy deodorant are around Mother's Day and Father's Day.
 Usually with coupons and BOGO sales, you can easily stock up for the year and beyond.
-If you have an opportunity to buy brands or scents that are not your first choice but are just about free, please send them off to your local food bank or homeless shelter.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.